jamilkhan-me/AWS-Terraform-CICD-S3-Cloudfront/README.md

 A static site on S3 + CloudFront, deployed exclusively through a GitHub Actions pipeline that runs Terraform for infrastructure and syncs content separately — with CloudWatch alarms and an SNS topic watching it in production.
-This is the

 ## Architecture